qjhart/qjhart.grass-addons/README.md

 purposes.
 Most of these are used for the CIMIS program, but they are general enough to be used for other reasons.

+In particular, the Spatial CIMIS program uses the r.solpos and r.in.gvar programs.

 ## Compiling

 Each of the directories in the grass-addons source need to be compiled